Demka26/Android_Studio/README.md

 Final project in Android studio course.

-This Application offers to creating a TO DO List that can be used to create , edit , Delete
+This Application offers students to manage their tasks, to stay organized and get more done.

-and to
+A student can create a task, edit, tick it as done and delete it.

-*Connect to Google's Firebase *
+The whole project is connected to * Google's Firebase * and uses the functions provided by firebase.

-Develop by me and my friends as a final project.
+Developed by me and my friends as a final project.

 All rights reserved – Demi Gelfond ,Ohad Cohen and Shoval Soli.

 Visibility on app screens here :

-# Sing Up Screen :
+# Sign-up Screen :
-on this screen we have the opportunity to sing up for the first time !
+This screen gives you the opportunity to sign up for the first time !

 ![singUP](https://user-images.githubusercontent.com/93192285/158017769-4148120d-c865-4a92-8bd9-1d20bec5553d.JPG)

 # Log-in Screen :
-on this screen we can connect to our App .
+This screen connects you to our App .

-you can choose to stay sing-in when ever you open the App .
+You can choose to stay signed-in whenever you open the App .

-You can click the Forgot Password button and go to the specific screen that can help you.
+In case you forgot your password, you can easily recover it by pressing the "Forgot password", it will transfer you the password recovery screen, in which you enter your email and then get a password recovery link to your mail.

-also if you are not Sing in yet you have a special button that will lead you to the registration screen.
+If you have'nt signed in yet, you have a special button that will lead you to the registration screen.

 ![singInScreen](https://user-images.githubusercontent.com/93192285/158017831-0904c66d-0bc4-4a6c-bcd9-fb60b349e13d.JPG)

 # Forgot password Screen :
-on this screen you can enter your E-Mail Address.
+In this screen you can enter your email address.

 And you will automatically receive a notification to your private email for confirmation and identification.